The Explainer is where we explain an aspect of Chinese life. Simple. So now you know.

 This ancient festival dates back to the harvest celebrations of Shang dynasty (c.16th to 10th century BCE).
 The festival began with the worshipping of the Mountain Gods following the completed harvest.
 The term ‘Mid-Autumn’ first appeared in the Rites of Zhou written between 1046-771 BCE.
 However, the festival only started gaining in popularity in the period of the early Tang dynasty (618-907 CE) following Emperor Xuanzong of Tang’s decision to start holding formal celebrations after exploring the Moon-Palace.

 Moon worship was central to early Chinese belief, as the moon symbolized rejuvenation and fertility among women and the harvest.
 As such, offerings may be made to the lunar deity Chang’e (pictured above), who is also known as ‘The Moon Goddess of Immortality.’

 Image via Pixabay

 Moon cakes, those pastries you’re seeing everywhere at the moment, are absolutely central to the Mid-Autumn Festival.
-The round shape symbolizes completeness and reunion and are traditionally gifted to family and friends to symbolize unity and completeness.
-The correct way to eat them is for the senior member of the household to cut them into slices and distribute them with the family.
+The round shape symbolizes completeness and reunion and is traditionally gifted to family and friends to symbolize unity and completeness.
+The correct way to eat them is for the senior member of the household to cut them into slices and distribute them to the family.

 According to another legend, the moon cakes were central to the uprising of the Han Chinese over their Mongol overlords at the end of the Yuan dynasty (1280-1368).
 The Han Chinese, as the story goes, used the moon cakes to hide the message that the rebellion was to happen on Mid-Autumn Day.
 The popularity of moon cakes meant that the information was able to disseminate quickly to most of the Han Chinese.